JanmejayM/Smart-Lock-System/README.md

 # Smart-Lock-System
-Smar Lock System Using Arduino and NodeMCU with BLYNK
+Smart Lock System Using Arduino and NodeMCU with BLYNK